jverzani/Mustache.jl/README.md

 ```

 The `render` function pieces things together.
 Like `print`, the first
-argument is for an option `IO` instance.
+argument is for an optional `IO` instance.
 In the above example, where
 one is not provided, the `sprint` function is employed.

 The second argument is a either a string or a mustache template.
 As
-seen, templates can be made through the `mt` no-standard string
+seen, templates can be made through the `mt` non-standard string
 literal.
 The advantage of using `mt`, is the template will be
-processed at compile time and its reuse will be faster.
+processed at compile time so its reuse will be faster.

 The templates use tags comprised of matching mustaches (`{}`), either two or three, to
 indicate a value to be substituted for.